 Victoria spent her last day at home – 1 February 1858 – with her mother and 9-month-old sister Beatrice.
 As she left the next morning, it began to snow.
 Queen Victoria gathered the entire family in the Audience Room at Buckingham Palace to say goodbye to her eldest daughter.
-Victoria was accompanied by her father Prince Albert, and her brother the Prince of Wales and Prince Arthur and also her mother’s uncle the Duke of Cambridge.
+Victoria was accompanied by her father Prince Albert, and her brothers the Prince of Wales and Prince Arthur, and also the Duke of Cambridge.
 Victoria and her new husband were driven to Gravesend where they board the royal yacht.
 On board the royal yacht, Victoria said goodbye to her father as she sobbed.
 Her father wrote to her after she had left, “I am not of a demonstrative nature, and therefore you can hardly know how dear you have always been to me, and what a void you have left behind in my heart.”1

 They received a warm welcome in Berlin and Victoria managed to enchant everyone.
 When she arrived there, her husband’s uncle was King Friedrich Wilhelm IV.
 His marriage to Elisabeth Ludovika of Bavaria had remained childless, and so the crown was destined to pass to her husband’s father and then to Friedrich himself.
 It was quite a different family from the warm and cosy one she had grown up in, and there was tension all around.
 Her husband’s duties with the Prussian army would keep him away from home a lot of the time.